 Other causes of a running toilet may include worn-out washers or bolts that hold the tank to the bowl, or a damaged float or fill valve in the tank.
 Another possible cause could be the presence of dirt, debris, or lime buildup in the fill valve, which prevents the valve from properly controlling water flow.
 Once the root cause of a running toilet is identified, it’s usually a simple matter of replacing the faulty or worn-out part to fix the problem and prevent water waste.

-You may also like: How to Rough in a Toilet in Concrete: A Comprehensive Guide
+You may also like: How to Increase Water Level in Toilet Bowl: Simple Techniques to Try Today!

 DIY solutions for fixing a running toilet